deactivated/lintnode/README.rst

 `jslint_port` may be passed on the node command line with the ``--port`` parameter.
 It defaults to 8000.

-`jstlint_options` is currently only configurable by editing ``app.js``.
+`jslint_options` is currently only configurable by editing ``app.js``.
 For documentation on JSLint's options, see `JSLint options`_.